shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-05-27-transaction-and-locks-in-mysql.markdown

 mysql2> update orders set amount = 1500 where id = 1;
 #(this is now dependend on session 1 transaction becuase you are trying to update the same tuple.
-So this session would start waiting.You can't do any operation this time.)
+So this session would start waiting.
+You can't do any operation this time.)

 #session 1